Introduction to the National Employment Standards

 • parental leave and related entitlements.

-There are also two NES that apply to all full-time and part-time employees, whether they are covered by the national workplace relations system or not.
+There are also 2 NES entitlements that apply to all full-time and part-time employees, whether they are covered by the national workplace relations system or not.
 These are:

 • parental leave and related entitlements